subspace/protocol-specs/docs/decex/private_evm.md

 Contract calls nested within `pallet-utility` calls  are allowed or rejected accurately, regardless of their nesting depth.
 (Nested transactions use some temporary memory, but don't use stack-based recursion.)

+Contract creation calls nested within `pallet-domain-sudo` calls are always allowed.

 Rejected transactions have a custom error code `ERR_CONTRACT_CREATION_NOT_ALLOWED`.

 ## Pallets

-The private EVM functionality is implemented via a runtime pallet:
+The private EVM functionality is implemented via two runtime pallets:
 - `EVMNoncetracker`: A custom pallet used to track EVM nonces, and the EVM contract creation allow list.
-The crate is called `pallet-evm-tracker`, but existing runtimes keep the `EVMNoncetracker` name to preserve their storage.
+The crate is called `pallet-evm-tracker`, but existing runtimes keep the `EVMNoncetracker` name to preserve their storage names.
+- `Domains`: The `send_evm_domain_set_contract_creation_allowed_by_call` in `pallet-domains` can be used by sudo or the domain owner to change the allow list on private EVMs.

-This pallet depends on some upstream pallets:
+`pallet-evm-tracker` depends on some upstream pallets:
 - `Utility`: A pallet allowing calls to be batched or wrapped inside other calls.
 (Its other low-level functionality is not used by `pallet-evm-tracker`.)
 - `Ethereum`: Ethereum-compatible transactions.
 - `EVM`: An EVM hosted on Substrate, using a Substrate-specific transaction format.